Mortgage Interest Rates Forecast For 2023

 Mortgage rates and inflation go hand in hand.
 When inflation increases, typically interest rates increase too so they can keep up with the value of the dollar.
 If inflation decreases, mortgage rates drop.
 During periods of low inflation, mortgage rates tend to stay the same or slightly fluctuate.

-World events, such as the COVID-19 pandemic and the Russian invasion of Ukraine, affect mortgage interest rates.
+World events, such as the COVID-19 pandemic and the Russian conflict with Ukraine, affect mortgage interest rates.
 Over the course of history, mortgage rates have been affected by World War II, the oil embargo in the 1970s and 1980s, the housing market crash in 2007 and Brexit, for example.

 Interest rates usually fall early in a recession and typically rise as the economy recovers.
-For example, let's say you take out an adjustable-rate loan (ARM) during a recession, the interest rate will likely increase when the downturn comes to an end.
+For example, let's say you take out an adjustable-rate mortgage (ARM) during a recession; the interest rate will likely increase when the downturn comes to an end.
 Indicators of economic growth (and economic crises) include employment numbers and gross domestic product (GDP).